Non-Citizen Spouse Scheme

 Up to $40,000, depending on household income

-The EHG (Singles) amount is based on the average gross monthly household income (halved) for the months worked in a 12-month period prior to the date of your flat application.
+The EHG (Singles) amount is based on the average gross monthly household income (halved) assessed over the months worked during the assessment period, i.e. a 12-month period prior to the date of your flat application (see example 2 below).
 The incomes of all working persons in the household (i.e. applicants and occupiers) are included in the assessment.
 Families with lower household incomes will receive a larger grant amount.
-See examples below.

 For flat applications received before September 2019 sales launch: